alkem-io/client-web/docs/code-guidelines.md

 > :warning: **When not to use:**
 > Don't use `useCallback` for the functions that are used in the same component.
 Unless you pass those functions as props, there's no use in `useCallback`.
 It doesn't optimize anything about how the function executes.

+## TypeScript specifics and "gotchas!"

+### `type` **vs** `interface` ~ when to use which

+Tests show that there is no significant difference in performance betweet types and interfaces during compilation.
+It's not critical to use only one approach.
+It's important to be consistent.
+However, **recommendation** is to use **type** over **interface** because interfaces come with huge set features which most of the time we don't really care about or need at all.
+We should use **interface** only when we need to **extend** other interface/s, if this is the only option when working alongside with a third party library or we explicitly need an interface feature. **Type**s provide predicatability and clarity, which is especially beneficial in application development.

+> **Conclusion:** Use **type**s for declaring structures unless you require the specific advantages of **interface**s.

+### ENUMs considered harmfull

 ## Component prop types/interfaces

 ### Structure/nesting